What are Traditional Courses?

 - Hybrid courses are classes that mix both required scheduled on-campus meetings as listed in Gulfline and online instruction.

-- Some instruction occurs on-campus in the classroom with social distancing as listed on Gulfline and some instruction will be delivered online either asynchronously or synchronously.
+- Some instruction occurs on-campus in the classroom as listed on Gulfline and some instruction will be delivered online either asynchronously or synchronously.

 BlendFlex - BFLX